Invasive Non-Native Species (INNS)

 Invasive plants such as Japanese knotweed can shade out many native plants and can grow through roads, driveways and even crack concrete walls.

-Picture of a man in a protective white suit surrounded by Giant Hogweed which is twice his size.
+Picture of a man in a protective white suit surrounded by Giant Hogweed (an Invasive Non-Native Species) which is twice his size.

 Giant Hogweed © Tom Richards – Wye and Usk Foundation

-Giant Hogweed obstructs riverbanks for walkers and fishermen, and the sap can cause skin blisters and lead to a persistent skin sensitivity in sunlight.
-Giant hogweed thrives in many places, including “waste” ground, with each plant producing thousands of seeds each year which then disperse widely.
+Giant Hogweed obstructs riverbanks for walkers and fishermen, and the sap can cause skin blisters and lead to persistent skin sensitivity in sunlight.
+It thrives in many places, including “waste” ground, with each plant producing thousands of seeds each year which then disperse widely.

-Picture showing an Mink attacking a juvenile Gannet on a sea shore.
+Picture showing an Mink (an Invasive Non-Native Species) attacking a juvenile Gannet (a native species) on a sea shore.

 American mink take eggs, chicks and adults of ground nesting birds, and are a major factor in the decline of the native water vole.
 They also take poultry, game birds and salmon.